 Day 1: Siem Reap – Arrival

-Of course you’re excited to see the man-made marvel complex of Angkor Wat, your arrival day should be in a nice pace!
-Relax, treat yourself with a nice meal, nice drink and a good sleep as you will need to be fully-charged for the following energetic days!
+Of course, you’re excited to see the man-made marvel complex of Angkor Wat, your arrival day should be at a nice pace!
+Relax, treat yourself with a nice meal, nice drink and a good sleep as you will need to be fully charged for the following energetic days!

 Day 2- 3: Siem Reap – Angkor Temples Discovery

 It usually takes more than one day to discover the full version of the Angkor complex.
 And get ready to marvel at the eerie stone heads and evocative bas-reliefs of the Bayon temple and the Terraces of the Elephants and Leper King or find the tree-covered ruins of Ta Prohm, used as the set for the movie Tomb Raider.
 Remember to take a ride by tuk-tuk or your private vehicle before dawn to see the unforgettable sun rising over Angkor Wat before spending a couple of hours exploring the famous temple.

 Suggested places to visit: Bayon, Royal Palace, Terrace of the Leper King, Baphuon, The temples of King Jayavarman VII, Ta Prohm Temple, Angkor Wat

 Although it sounds a bit more tiring, driving from Siem Reap to the vibrant Phnom Penh is a better choice than flight, as it will help you to get some insights to life in the Cambodian countryside, bypassing through provincial towns, villages and roadside hamlets.
 Lunch en route will be a good idea to experience the interesting culinary art of Cambodia.